Hommlet

 History

-The forces of the Temple comprised humans, gnolls, bugbears, ogres, trolls, and giants.
-From this Temple, they unleashed earthquakes, storms, fires, and floods upon the countryside.
-Monsters were drawn to the area.[5]
+The forces of the temple comprised humans, gnolls, bugbears, ogres, trolls, and giants.
+From this temple, they unleashed earthquakes, storms, fires, and floods upon the countryside.
+Monsters were drawn to the area.[2]

 People

-The population is mixed being roughly (in 591 CY) human 79%, halfling 7%, elf 5%, gnome 4%, dwarf 3%, half-elf 1%, half-orc 1%[8].
+The population is mixed (in 591 CY) being roughly—human 79%, halfling 7%, elf 5%, gnome 4%, dwarf 3%, half-elf 1%, half-orc 1%[6].

 Population

-In 579 CY the population was approximately 100[2] By 591 CY it was had grown to 950.[8]
+In 579 CY the population is approximately 100.[2]
+By 591 CY, it grows to 950.[7]

-Notable Persons[edit]
+Notable individuals

 Religion

-In 579 CY Hommlet featured a druid grove for the worship of the Old Faith or Obad-hai, and a church to Saint Cuthbert built following the Battle of Emridy Meadows in 569 CY.[12]
+In 579 CY Hommlet featured a druid grove for the worship of the Old Faith or Obad-hai, and a church to Saint Cuthbert built following the Battle of Emridy Meadows in 569 CY.[17]
+The druid grove contains a small offering shrine marked by stones, tended by Jaroo Ashstaff.[14]The church is built by Verbobonc as a tribute to the help Veluna provded during the battle of Emridy Meadows, canoness is Y'dey and canon Terjon[14]

 Languages